Healthy Onion, Tomato & Courgette Quiche

 Instructions

-- Start by mixing the ground Flaxseeds with the 3 Tbsp of filtered water for the crust and let it rest for 1 to10 mins.
-Meanwhile cut the onions in half and cut in thin slices.
-Heat a Dutch oven pan over a medium-high burner.
-Once it’s hot add the thinly sliced onions.
+- Prepare the Flaxseed.Mix the ground flaxseeds with 3 tablespoons of filtered water for the crust and let it rest for 1–10 minutes to gel.
+Meanwhile, thinly slice the onions.
+Heat a Dutch oven or heavy-bottomed pan over medium-high heat, add the onions, and cook.

-- Decorate the top with sliced Tomatoes and Courgette to taste then sprinkle with some Thyme leaves and bake for 35 mins at 180C.
+- Decorate and BakeTop with sliced tomatoes and courgette, sprinkle with thyme, and bake for 35 minutes at 180°C.

 Notes